On Neuropsychology...

 Neuropsychologists

-were stunned by medical research that originated from
+were stunned by medical research that originated

-has been found to serve no purpose.
+human brain has been found to serve no purpose.

-Studies conducted by Bangor scientists have conclusively
+Studies conducted by Bangor scientists have

-proven that the origin of human thought, emotion and
+conclusively proven that the origin of human

-behavior is no longer the brain, as had been previously
+thought, emotion and behavior is no longer the

-terms and are now lodged instead in the tuchus.
+now lodged instead in the tuchus.

 The tuchus has been found to be the seat of emotion

 and wisdom.
-In addition, it has been identified as the
+In addition, it has been identified as

-of pain as well.
+the seat of pain as well.

 "We are amazed at these findings", said Dr. Hermann